GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/stdlib/stdiolib.rst

         sq_pushroottable(v); //push the root table(were the globals of the script will are stored) sqstd_dofile(v, "test.nut", SQFalse, SQTrue);// also prints syntax errors if any

-.. c:function:: SQRESULT sqstd_writeclosuretofile(HSQUIRRELVM v, const char* filename)

-    :param HSQUIRRELVM v: the target VM
-    :param char* filename: destination path of serialized closure
-    :returns: an SQRESULT

-    serializes the closure at the top position in the stack as bytecode in the file specified by the parameter filename.
-If a file with the same name already exists, it will be overwritten.